ngcuongst/up2dep/README.md

 # Up2Dep

-Up2Dep facilitates the task of keeping your project's library dependencies up-to-date.<br>
+Up2Dep is Android Studio that facilitates the task of keeping your project's library dependencies up-to-date.<br>

 If you have any questions, please contact me at: